Ruthybird Campbell Marmelstein

 "Queen of Disco" Donna Summer!
 In 2010, it was to see The

-The Monkeys, The Turtles and Paul Revere & The Raiders!
+and The Monkeys and The Turtles and Paul Revere & The Raiders!

 In 2011, besides Gracie Mansion in Manhattan with NYC Mayor

-Michael Bloomberg, among others, it was musically to see Betty &
+Michael R. Bloomberg, among others, it was musically to see Betty &

 Stompers!
 In 2011, Ruthybird's favorite event of the year was the